 I'm an early riser, and I started to make the pancakes around 6:30 AM before Geoffrey woke up.
-I wanted to surprise him with breakfast already on the table with a hot cup of Dominican coffee; Prosecco with orange juice; and light, fluffy and very filling Spiced Pumpkin Pancake with some fresh blackberries & raspberries.
-Because we are still celebrating the Fall / Autumn season with the pumpkin, I used our Pumpkin Spice Syrup made with real pumpkin.
-I'm in love with this syrup, and I'm using it every afternoon to make a personal homemade Salted Caramel Pumpkin Spice Mocha.
+I wanted to surprise him with breakfast already on the table with a hot cup of Dominican coffee, Prosecco with orange juice, and light, fluffy and very filling Spiced Pumpkin Pancakes with some fresh blackberries & raspberries.
+Then I topped these delicious pancakes with Pure Organic Vermont Maple Syrup, which we have available for purchase in our online shop.
+I'm in love with this syrup, and I'm using it every afternoon to make a personal homemade Pumpkin Spice Mocha.
+Well, actually I'm using the Organic Cinnamon-Infused Vermont Maple Syrup which we also have in our shop.
 Don’t tell Geoffrey because he doesn’t know I’m doing this almost every day!
 I think my cafe mocha is better than Starbucks.
 Yes, Really!

 Have a wonderful day!

 Spiced Pumpkin Pancakes: Surprise your partner with a breakfast of Dominican coffee, Prosecco with orange juice, and light, fluffy and very filling Spiced Pumpkin Pancakes with some fresh blackberries & raspberries.
 The nutrition does not include the Vermont Maple Syrup on top.
 Recipe adapted from BH&G Best Pumpkin recipes